moodle/devdocs/general/app/upgrading/plugins-upgrade-guide.md

 If your plugin is not declaring any custom CSS, you can ignore this section.

 Starting in 4.1, mode and version classes have been moved from the `body` tag to the `html` tag.
-This change arised from [a bug on derivated CSS variables](https://tracker.moodle.org/browse/MOBILE-4127), and it should be fairly straightforward to make.
+This change arose from [a bug on derived CSS variables](https://tracker.moodle.org/browse/MOBILE-4127), and it should be fairly straightforward to make.

 <CodeDiff titles="4.0, 4.1">